 In summary, Pakistan requires relentless vigilance and preparedness at various levels without any complacency to maintain nuclear security.

-Dr. Zafar Nawaz Jaspal is Associate Professor, School of Politics and International Relations, Quaid-i-Azam University, Islamabad.
-He is also an advisor on Non-Proliferation to SASSI, London, and a course coordinator at Foreign Services Academy for the Pakistan Ministry of Foreign Affairs.
-Email: email@example.com.
+Dr. Zafar Nawaz Jaspal is Professor, School of Politics and International Relations, Quaid-i-Azam University, Islamabad.
+Author of India’s Surgical Strike Stratagem: Brinksmanship and Response, (2019).
+He is also an advisor on Non-Proliferation to SASSI, London and a course coordinator at Foreign Services Academy for the Pakistan Ministry of Foreign Affairs.
+Email: firstname.lastname@example.org.
 This piece first published in Arab News Pakistan Edition.
 It has been republished with permission.
 The views expressed in this article are the author’s own and do not necessarily reflect Global Village Space’s editorial policy.